teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/uc3_add_visualize_cloud_services/import_cloud_services_via_button.md

 ---
 title: "2.3.4.2.
-Add Cloud Services by importing files"
+Add Public Cloud - IaaS by importing files"
-description: "This use case describes how to upload files to add Cloud Service equipments to a digital service"
+description: "This use case describes how to upload files to add Public Cloud - IaaS equipments to a digital service"
 weight: 30
 mermaid: true
 ---